A Memorable Sign of Unity: What Is a Police Challenge Coin?

 The pfennig was the lowest value of German coin at the time, and anyone who didn't have one when the bill came was stuck with the drink tab.
 Military members built on this tradition by using their challenge coins instead.

 A police challenge coin is an entertaining way to get in on this game.
 If you're going to do it properly, you should know your challenge coin etiquette.
-Be sure to:
+Be sure to follow these for an edge:

 • Explain the rules first